loomis/connected-edge/docs/docs/prerequisites/linux.md

 ### Ubuntu 18.04

-#### Super User
+#### Administrator

-System administration commands must be run from the "root" (super user) account.
+System administration commands must be run from the "root" (super user or administrator) account.

-Normally with Ubuntu, you will log into the "ubuntu" account, which is a normal user account, not a super user account.
+Normally with Ubuntu, you will log into the "ubuntu" account, which is a normal user account, not an administrator account.
 To run system administration commands from the "ubuntu" account, there are two
 options: